UK Healthcare for working holiday makers and backpackers

 Firstly, you must register with a GP in your residential area in order to access the health services.
 To find the local GP in your area you will either spot them as you walk around your neighbourhood or, failing that, look up the number for your local Family Health Services authority.
 They will ask you your postcode and then tell you the doctors and surgery locations that are open to you.

 You will then need to make an appointment with that surgery to officially register.
 It is wise to do this as soon as possible after you move in; it can take a while to get an appointment to register as often surgeries will have only certain days of the week dedicated to registering new patients.
 This process will involve filling out numerous forms, providing details of your doctor back home and often, a short medical test.

 Every time you move flats, you will need to register with a new doctor or surgery in your new area.

 What happens if I haven't registered with a GP?

 If you need to see a doctor urgently and are not registered, often you can manage a visit to your local surgery, telling them that you have just moved in and have not registered yet.
 If you are lucy they may let you in to see a doctor, usually just with a warning that you will need to be registered next time.
 Otherwise, the UK has "walk-in" medical clinics located throughout - the main difference is that they will charge you.
 Of course, hospitals have emergency departments and walk-in services for more serious ailments.

 Where can I find more information?

-WORKgateways makes every attempt to provide up to date and accurate information however our candidates should visit the official UK healthcare website as well www.doh.gov.uk.
+WORKgateways makes every attempt to provide up to date and accurate information however should visit the official UK healthcare website as well www.doh.gov.uk.
 It can be very helpful as a more detailed view of the UK's health service.
 It will also have pages and links dedicated to NHS, hospitals and walk-in clinics.

 Unfortunately, filling a prescription is not free through NHS and you will need to pay at your local chemist or pharmacy to get the medication.